fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNode.md

 In general, you should not specify *IpAddressOrFQDN * or *ClusterConnectionPort*.
 You should use the **Start-ServiceFabricNode** cmdlet only on nodes that were stopped using the **Stop-ServiceFabricNode** cmdlet.

-Before using this cmdlet, connect to the Service Fabric cluster.
+Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

 ## EXAMPLES